 - Any additional information germane to the case.

 The Chairperson of the Faculty Affairs Committee (or designee) will distribute the Committee's final report to the following:

-If extramural funding is involved, the Chairperson of the Faculty Affairs Committee will also furnish a copy of the Committee’s final report to the Office of Research and Sponsored Programs.
+In the case of research misconduct, if extramural funding is involved, the Chairperson of the Faculty Affairs Committee will also furnish a copy of the Committee's final report to the Office of Research and Sponsored Programs.

 The Provost and Vice President for Academic Affairs shall prepare a notice to be sent to extramural funding agencies, if any.
 The notice will summarize the conclusions reached by the investigating parties, any appeal made by the person(s) accused or the person(s) who filed the complaint, and the final disposition of the case.

 Timeline for Dealing with Allegations of Research Misconduct

 ||Faculty Affairs Committee Chair (or designee) notifies everyone of accusation

 ||Faculty Affairs Committee Chair (or designee) and immediate supervisor conduct preliminary inquiry